rfabbri/vxd/README.txt

     promoted  to VXL, namely:
     - brl/bbas/bvgl/bvgl_param_curve, bvgl_eulerspiral, bvgl_biarc

+Guidelines
+- **Cleanup and harden the original code**: When promoting code, try to remove whats left behind and update the original codebase to use as much as possible of the new code.
+That way you minimize the parts of the original code that can diverge, and it keeps benefiting from a hardened basis.
+- **Sync to master frequently**: Syncing to master is today's equivalent of making a release.
+You should strive to keep all builds clean against the master branches of all involved repositories.

 #### Example case: large scale

 Does the manual strategy used by the above team scale to larger systems?

 If there is a large system in a private repository, can we feasibly track changes back and forth between the public and private versions?
-Is the benefit of open sourcing only to make a huge effort to publish code so others can use, but the team itself doesn't use it, but only tracks it?
-The team has now two code bases to maintain, even if the changes are incremental and easy to merge by hand.
+  - Guideline: manually annotate your move commits with the source and destination SHA1, in all repositories.
+  - Using a super-repo [VPE] may help.

 ##### Some considerations

 Here are some of the issues with a VXL programming environment, from experience.

-- What are the potential problems with VXL?
-Dependencies?
-Having your code mingled with many other libraries?
-In a large system I don't see a way out, and at least VXL is layered.
+- *What are the potential problems with VXL or C++ programming in general?*
+    - *Dependencies?* Having your code mingled with other libraries and repositories which get out of sync with our peers?

-- Building stand-alone code for sharing: working on a VXL contrib library is pretty stand alone for a developer.
-If we need to build binaries, just work with VXL to improve this aspect.
-Otherwise lots of common build infrastructure will have to be coded again and again.
+- **Building stand-alone code for sharing:** If we need to build binaries, just work with the VXL team to improve this aspect, since thi is common build infrastructure.
 But both VXL and a completely stand alone edge linking C++ library can coexist, though manually maintained.
-After all, its all C++ and the effort of writing one way or another does not surpass the real difficulty which is coming up with good methods anyways.
+After all, its all C++ and the effort of writing one way or another does not surpass the real difficulty which is the project itself.

-- We want our code to scale up.
-In the real world the edge detector/linker will be only one vision module in many.
-The code needs to be well organized and follow certain good programming practices to be able to scale and be part of much bigger vision systems.
-The situation with an internal repository based on VXL often looks messy with a lot of dependencies, but that's just we having to adapt, *not* throw away our core technology which actually helps us scale, but build on it.
+- **Not an issue: VXL helps scaling up vision systems.** In the real world the edge detector/linker will be only one vision module among many.
+The code needs to be well organized and follow good programming practices to be able to scale and be part of much bigger vision systems.
+Programming on an internal repository based on VXL often looks messy to average developers, demanding tracking of dependencies which quickly get out of sync with their peers.
+But this problem does not mean they should give up VXL programming and throw away the core technology which actually helps their code scale, but they should build on it and tackle the real problems.

-- VXL is C++ with CMake which is a leading industry standard to get your C++ code to build and compile in other platforms.
-Leveraging this existing infrastructure helps your code also build in other platforms, plus the VXL community helps in solving compile bugs etc. No large-scale vision code will be easy to compile.
+- **Not an issue: Build/Compile** VXL is C++ with CMake which is a leading industry standard to get your C++ code to build and compile in other platforms.
+Leveraging this existing infrastructure helps your code also build in other platforms, plus the VXL community helps in solving compile bugs etc. No large-scale vision code in C++ will be easy to compile.
+If you want users to download and run your code, you need to package it for each system.
+This is not java.

-- If you use the VXL philosophy the right way, it will only benefit you and make things easier to compile and share.
+- **Too much C++** If you use the VXL philosophy the right way, it will only benefit you and make things easier to compile and share.
 Not everything needs to be in C++/VXL, but only core technology.
 The rest is probably more effectively developed in Matlab, Scilab, etc.

-- Some internal groups end up having multiple versions of VXL around, because they don't keep up with the main VXL.
+- **Repositories of sync** Some internal groups end up having multiple versions of VXL around, because they don't keep up with the main VXL.
 Code sharing becomes a hard process.
 The issue, however, is a matter of discipline and having active team members to make internal code build against VXL master.

-- Git branching is also a big discipline problem, where code diverges and each person doesn't sync their branches and end up with incompatible programming environments, only sharing a similar culture but out of sync.
+- **Git branching** Git branching is also a big discipline problem, where code diverges and each person doesn't sync their branches and end up with incompatible programming environments, only sharing a similar culture but out of sync.